Call us today! 416-636-6071

 Ontarians have lots of dogs.
 I never realized this until becoming a dog owner myself.
 Try to walk along a street in a residential area: there is a dog in every other house.
 I can now appreciate how much joy a dog can bring.
 However, at the same time, dog ownership can sometimes cause legal problems.
-They may come if the dog is not under the full control of the owner.
+They may come if the dog is not under the owner’s full control.

-A dog owner will be in most serious trouble if the dog attacks a person.
-Yet, surprisingly, many Small Claims Court cases we handled were about a dog attacking another dog.
-In such cases, the plaintiff’s financial losses usually lie within the $35,000.00.
+A dog owner will be in the most serious trouble if the dog attacks a person.
+Yet, surprisingly, many of the Small Claims Court cases we handled involved a dog attacking another dog.
+In such cases, the plaintiff’s financial losses usually lie within $50,000.00.
 Therefore, it is the monetary jurisdiction of the Small Claims Court.
-For this reason, the Small Claims Court is the best forum to litigate for this sort of damages.
+For this reason, the Small Claims Court is the best forum to litigate for this sort of damage.

-The Dog Owners’ Liability Act sets legal grounds for liability of the unfortunate dog owner.
+The Dog Owners’ Liability Act establishes the legal basis for the liability of dog owners.
 According to the Act, a dog owner is liable for damages resulting from a bite or attack by the dog.
-It is important to note that, under the Act, the owner is liable for damages almost no matter what.
-Therefore, the dog owner must compensate for the damages her/his dog caused even if the owner was not at all negligent or at fault for the attack.
+It is essential to note that, under the Act, the owner is liable for damages regardless of the circumstances.
+Therefore, the dog owner must compensate for the damages her/his dog caused, even if the owner was not at all negligent or at fault for the attack.

 What the plaintiff must prove.